California roll: History

 The identity of the creator of the California roll is disputed.
 Several chefs from Los Angeles have been cited as the dish's originator, as well as one chef from Vancouver, British Columbia.

 The earliest mention in print of a "California roll" was in the Los Angeles Times and an Ocala, Florida newspaper on November 25, 1979.
 Less than a month later an Associated Press story credited a Los Angeles chef named Ken Seusa at the Kin Jo sushi restaurant near Hollywood as its inventor.
 The AP article cited Mrs. Fuji Wade, manager of the restaurant, as its source for the claim.
-Food writer Andrew F. Smith observes that this claim stood uncontested for more than 20 years.
+The food writer Andrew F. Smith observes that this claim stood uncontested for more than 20 years.

 Others attribute the dish to Ichiro Mashita, another Los Angeles sushi chef from the former Little Tokyo restaurant "Tokyo Kaikan".
+However, according to the same source, an alternative account attributes the roll’s development to efforts to appeal to non-Japanese customers, including suggestions from the Tokyo Kaikan's owner Daikichiro Kodaka.
+The inside-out style, with the seaweed on the inside, is said to have been devised by the restaurant’s chefs after noticing that American customers found seaweed unappealing and would remove it before eating.
 According to this account, Mashita began substituting the toro (fatty tuna) with avocado in the off-season, and after further experimentation, developed the prototype, back in the 1960s (or early 1970s).